backflip/gulp-iconfont-css/README.md

 The template engine to use (optional, defaults to ```lodash```).
 See https://github.com/visionmedia/consolidate.js/ for available engines.
 The engine has to be installed before using.

+#### options.cacheBuster
+Type: `String`

+A string that will be appended to fonts URLs as query string (optional, defaults to the emtpy string, i.e. no cache buster).
+Query string heading questing mark `?` is included automatically.
+Useful to dodge HTTP cache when deploying a modified iconfont.